Looking for all Articles by Early Years team?

 What makes a rhyme?

-Rhymes have lots of the benefits of songs but while songs are sung, rhymes are spoken or chanted.
-Rhymes tend to be shorter than songs, and usually have a strong rhythm with lots of repetition which makes for easy learning.
+Rhymes have lots of the same benefits as songs, but while songs have a melody and are sung, rhymes are usually spoken or chanted.
+Both have regular patterns of sounds and repeating structures, but rhymes tend to be shorter than songs and have lots of repetition which makes for easy learning.

 Children’s rhymes generally have sounds which 'match' in the final syllables or final words and at the end of a line.
 For example: